Chapters of history: author Simon Smalley turns the pages on Nottingham’s queer past

 Simon Website Header Portrait With Vintage Frame

-In his novel, That Boy of Yours Wants Looking At, Simon Smalley brought the story of his childhood and St. Ann’s to life, effortlessly capturing the reality of the working-class community amid the relentless sixties need for modernity.
+In his memoir, That Boy of Yours Wants Looking At, Simon Smalley brought the story of his childhood and St. Ann’s to life, effortlessly capturing the reality of the working-class community amid the relentless sixties need for modernity.
 His highly anticipated second book, Chucking Putty at the Queen, is ready for release on 1 November, and rejoins Simon at a pivotal point in his young life as he gets to grips with the idea of recovery both from the loss of his St. Ann’s home and the death of his mother.

 “It was quite a sentimental journey and very poignant in lots of ways.
 I’ve not lived there in 25 years, but the old St. Ann’s that I lived in has all been demolished.
 A lot of street names have been adapted for modern walks and closes as the network of streets is no longer there,” he explained.
 “It’s all in my head and in old photographs.
 People didn’t realise how close-knit the community was or how many shops there were so you didn’t need to leave to buy food.”